What’s the difference between grammar and punctuation? Why does knowing the difference matter?

 First off, you’re not alone.
-Many writers are amazing storytellers, yet still struggle with commas, apostrophes, and when to use “who” versus “whom.”
+Many writers are amazing storytellers, yet still struggle with grammar mistakes including misplaced commas, apostrophes, and when to use “who” versus “whom.”

 That’s where line editors and proofreaders come in.
 Their jobs are to make sure your writing flows beautifully and is precisely correct at every turn.

 A proofreader will give your book the final pass before publication, double-checking to make sure no pesky errors or typos have slipped through.
-She’s your final defense against misplaced commas and misspelled words.
+They're your final defense against misplaced commas and misspelled words.

-If grammar and punctuation still give you the willies, rest assured that your job as a writer isn’t to correct every comma, but to tell a good story.
+If grammar and punctuation still intimidate you, rest assured that your job as a writer isn’t to correct every comma, but to tell a good story.
 The world is full of editors who will be happy to help you polish it, but only you can write the story inside of you.